scc-digitalhub/docs/user/docs/runtimes/nefertem.md

       - `run.infer()`
       - `run.log_schema()` -> produces a `NefertemSchema`
       - `run.persist_schema()` -> produces one or more inference framework reports
 4. The runtime then creates an `Artifact` object for each file produced by Nefertem and saves it into the *Core backend*.
 It then uploads all the files to the default *s3* storage provided.
-You can extract the path where the files are uploaded with the `run.get_artifacts()` method.
-In general, the path is `s3://<bucket-from-env>/<project-name>/artifacts/ntruns/<nefertem-run-uuid>/<file>`.
+You can collect the artifacts with the `run.outputs()` method.
+In general, the saving path is `s3://<bucket-from-env>/<project-name>/artifacts/ntruns/<nefertem-run-uuid>/<file>`.

 ## Snippet example